wthayer-fastly/documents/docs/Bylaws.md

 ## 2.1 Qualifying for Forum Membership

-CWG Members are automatically granted Forum Membership.
+Chartered Working Group (CWG) Members are automatically granted Forum Membership.

 Categories of Forum Membership are defined as follows: